mdqinc/SDL_GameControllerDB/README.md

 #### Creating new mappings:

-To create new mappings, you can use the controllermap utility provided with SDL2, or using Steam's Big Picture mode, configure your joystick and then look in config/config.vdf in your Steam installation directory for the SDL_GamepadBind entry.
+To create new mappings, you can use the controllermap utility provided with SDL2.

+You can also use Steam's Big Picture mode.
+Configure your joystick and then look in config/config.vdf in your Steam installation directory for the SDL_GamepadBind entry.

 #### Checking your mappings:
 You need to have python3 installed.
 Run